-Judge refuses to block grazing in Eastern Oregon pastures
+Judge refuses to block grazing in eastern Oregon pastures

 Aside from seeking the temporary restraining order, the plaintiffs have requested a broader preliminary injunction against grazing on a total of 13 Oregon pastures.

-“There are a lot of other places the cattle can go,” Mac Lacy, attorney for the environmental groups, said during oral arguments Monday.
+“There are a lot of other places the cattle can go,” Mac Lacy, attorney for the environmental groups said during oral arguments Monday.
 “The permittees, we believe, have greatly overstated the harm they may suffer.”

 Grazing in the 13 pastures must end to allow for research into its impacts on sage grouse habitat, which has already been delayed to the detriment of that species and the environment, he said.